mikejl/create_ap/README.md

-## NOT MAINTAINED
+## Maintained For Sticker Hiest OS

-This project is no longer maintained.
+The main project is no longer maintained.
+This fork is used for Sticker Heist OS

-## Forks and continuation of this project

-* [linux-wifi-hotspot] - Fork that is focused on providing GUI and improvements.
-* [linux-router] - Fork that is focused on providing new features and improvements which are not limited to WiFi.
-Some interesting features are: sharing Internet to a wired interface and sharing Internet via a transparent proxy using redsocks.

 ## Features